vectordotdev/vector/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a new feature or other enhancement.
+about: Suggest a new feature or enhancement.
-labels: 'type: enhancement'
+labels: 'type: feature'
 assignees: ''
 title: ''